Blakersfield/Blakersfield/README.md

 - 👋 Hi, I’m @Blakersfield
-- 👀 I’m interested in ML, CTF
+- 👀 I’m interested in machine learning and software engineering
-- 🌱 I’m currently learning arduino
+- 🌱 I’m currently learning convolutional neural networks, image analysis
-- 💞️ I’m looking to collaborate on a VR project, preferably UE but I'd be open to unity if the concept is cool enough
+- 💞️ I’m looking to collaborate on a machine vision, anomaly detection
-- 📫 How to reach me: dead drop, numbers station or one-time-pad
+- 📫 How to reach me: ping me on LinkedIn

 <!---
 Blakersfield/Blakersfield is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.